ritika685/interactive-quiz-application/README.md

 "MENTOR" : NEELA SANTOSH

+# DESCRIPTION
-#DESCRIPTION - to create a quiz application using the web development technologies of HTML, CSS, and JavaScript.
+ To create a quiz application using the web development technologies of HTML, CSS, and JavaScript.
 Specifically, we will be using pure JavaScript (also known as “vanilla” JavaScript) to create, display, and check the questions and answers of our quiz.

 Here's a general description of what you might find in a  quiz application: